Biographies Characteristics Analysis

 Interesting fact

-At different times, such famous personalities as Mahatma Gandhi, Winston Churchill, Adolf Hitler, Joseph Stalin, Benito Mussolini, Franklin Roosevelt, Nicholas Roerich and Leo Tolstoy were nominated for the Nobel Prize at various times, but never received it.
+At various times, such famous figures as Mahatma Gandhi, Winston Churchill, Adolf Hitler, Joseph Stalin, Benito Mussolini, Franklin Roosevelt, Nicholas Roerich and Leo Tolstoy were nominated for the Nobel Prize, but never received it.

-Literature lovers will definitely be interested - a book that is written with disappearing ink.
+Literature lovers will definitely be interested in this book, which is written with disappearing ink.

 Information service of Novopokrovskaya station